YanShuai-Dilato/Selenium_on_pgb/README.md

      3.1.4 Copy chromedriver file to one of your path file.
 Such as http://code.google.com/p/chromedriver/downloads/list 3.1.5 Quit chrome broswer

+4，IDE for developer(You can choose one of them)

+    1. netbeans6.9.1 // the versions higher than 6.9.1 not support ruby
+    2. sublime text 2
+    3. textmate
+    4. Rubymine

 ### Deploy manually

 1, Clone the repo to your local machine